Cream (CRM) 24-Hour Trading Volume Hits $1.00

-Cream (CURRENCY:CRM) traded up 72.7% against the US dollar during the twenty-four hour period ending at 17:00 PM Eastern on January 28th.
-Over the last week, Cream has traded 20.5% higher against the US dollar.
-One Cream coin can currently be purchased for about $0.0011 or 0.00000003 BTC on major exchanges.
-Cream has a total market cap of $48,385.75 and approximately $1.00 worth of Cream was traded on exchanges in the last 24 hours.
+Cream (CURRENCY:CRM) traded down 2.5% against the U.S. dollar during the 24 hour period ending at 8:00 AM Eastern on February 1st.
+One Cream coin can currently be purchased for about $0.0009 or 0.00000003 BTC on exchanges.
+In the last seven days, Cream has traded 17.3% higher against the U.S. dollar.
+Cream has a market cap of $39,792.28 and approximately $1.00 worth of Cream was traded on exchanges in the last 24 hours.

 About Cream

 X11 hashing algorithm.
 Cream’s total supply is 45,108,749 coins.
-The official message board for Cream is cream.technology.
-Cream’s official website is creamcoin.com.
+The official website for Cream is creamcoin.com.
+Cream’s official message board is cream.technology.
 Cream’s official Twitter account is @creamcoin and its Facebook page is accessible here.

 According to CryptoCompare, “Cream is a Proof of Work/Proof of Stake cryptocurrency based on the Skein algorithm.
 CreamCoin recently had a hardfork and Swap to code version 0.17.1.0.
 Click here for Masternode stats from masternodes.online. “